 - 114 patients have been treated with moxetumomab pasudotox, including 48 with HCL.
 Moxetumomab pasudotox was generally well tolerated in HCL patients with no MTD defined and some patients treated for over a year.

 - Currently there are no approved agents with significant efficacy for HCL patients after failure of standard therapy

 - The primary objective of this study is to determine the rate of durable complete response (CR) in multiply relapsed HCL with moxetumomab pasudotox.
 To meet the primary endpoint, patients will need to meet standard criteria for CR by analysis of blood, bone marrow and imaging, and maintain a hematologic remission (HR), namely the blood counts needed for CR, for > 180 days.

-- Secondary objectives include determining the overall response rate (ORR), progressionfree survival (PFS), time t otreatment failure (TIF), duration of responses (CR and PR), confirming safety, and evaluating immunogenicity and pharmacokinetics.
+- Secondary objectives include determining the overall response rate (ORR), progressionfree survival (PFS), time to treatment failure (TTF), duration of responses (CR and PR), confirming safety, and pharmacokinetics.

 - Histologically confirmed, immunotoxin-na(SqrRoot) ve hairy cell leukemia with a need for therapy based on at least one of the following criteria:

 neutrophils < 1000/mm(3)